Are you looking to profit from each way bets and extra place offers?

 If you’re looking to get into extra places, my advice would be to start small and cover one or two horses in a race.

-Avoid the golf, because the tournaments take four days and you’re not always guaranteed an extra place finisher if a load of players tie for second, third or fourth.
-You should avoid tying your money up for so long when you’re a beginner or if you have a small bankroll.
+You should probably avoid the golf, because the tournaments take four days and you’re not always guaranteed an extra place finisher if a load of players tie for second, third or fourth.
+You should avoid tying your money up for so long when you’re a beginner or if you have a very small bankroll.

 On big racing events, almost every single bookmaker around will be offering an extra place.